-Eleven of the habitat types described in the SWAP are present in this CFA.
-Most of the CFA is covered by various forest types, with small amounts of rocky and riparian habitats, as well as developed and agricultural lands scattered throughout the area.
+Twelve of the habitat types described in the SWAP are present in this CFA.
+The dominant habitat types found in the CFA include Dry-Mesic Oak, Mixed Mesophytic, and Dry Oak (Pine) Forests, which cover over 80% of the CFA collectively.
+The remaining area is composed of various rocky, riparian, and developed habitat types.
 Terrestrial habitats are described in Chapter 3 of the 2015 SWAP.